byeokim/gmailpush/README.md

 #### Return `array of objects || []`

 An array of message objects.
 If there is no message objects that satisfy criteria set by options, an empty array will be returned.

-Also, Gmail API sends push notifications for many reasons of which some are not related to the four history types, i.e. `messageAdded`, `messageDeleted`, `labelAdded` and `labelRemoved`.
+Gmail API sends push notifications for many reasons of which some are not related to the four history types, i.e. `messageAdded`, `messageDeleted`, `labelAdded` and `labelRemoved`.
 In those cases this method will return an empty array.

+If `prevHistoryId` for a user doesn't exist in `gmailpush_history.json`, calling this method for the user will result in an empty array.

 If the messages have attachments, data of the attachments is automatically fetched and appended as [Buffer](https://nodejs.org/api/buffer.html) instance.
 Alternatively you can use `getMessagesWithoutAttachment()` which returns messages without attachment data.